 This evocative place to stay is about as close as you can get to the heart of the city and was built in 1895.
 It’s just off the huge Zocalo plaza and near most of the attractions in the center.
 The Art Nouveau lobby here is like a grand movie set, with working birdcage elevators, a Tiffany stained glass ceiling, a marble staircase, and iron balconies lining the atrium.

 After passing the parakeets and going to your room, you find historic elements like tasselled drapes and period furniture complimented by flat-screen TVs, minibars, electronic safes, and free Wi-Fi.
 Suites 302 through 306 are in high demand: these look directly out to the plaza.
 Rates start at $140 and can climb to more than $350 for prime suites in holiday periods.
 See more at the Gran Hotel Ciudad de Mexico site.
-Book online through Priceline or Hotels.com.
+Book online through Hotels.com.

 La Casona Hotel Relais

 Feeling more like a European bed and breakfast than a Mexican hotel, this Swiss-owned property was originally a block of six houses built in the early 1900s.
 It’s situated on the edge of the Zona Rosa area, near plenty of cafes and restaurants on shady streets that are good for strolling.
 The rooms are outfitted in traditional B&B style, with each displaying a different personality.
 Some feature florals and lace, others more leather and wood.
 Furniture is of a high quality throughout though and the tech additions include flat TVs, complimentary Wi-Fi, and and safes.
 Room service is available and there’s a well-regarded restaurant on the first floor.
 Rates start at $140 per night and go up as much as double in peak times.
-See more at the See more at the La Casona site.
+Book at Hotels.com or see more at the La Casona site.

 Situated in the heart of the Zona Rosa restaurant and nightlife area, this grand historic hotel dates back to when Mexico City only had 650,000 residents and was an emerging center of wealth.
 Geneve is fittingly now owned by the family of the richest man in the world.
 That means this Belle Epoque building from 1907 is not hurting for refurbishment money.
 The result is a glittering lobby with stained glass, oil paintings in gilded frames, and a grand chandelier.
 This leads to the popular La Terraza restaurant, housed in an atrium now covered with a glass frame high above.